giacovin/emerallls/greece1.md

 ---
-layout:page
+layout: page
 title: Greece1
 ---

-> Who is the first greek partner?
+Who is the first greek partner?

 > a. china